AnimosWorkshop/Sor-Vault/Sign of Remembrance/Races/Temuthen Races/Dwarf.md

 **Racial Attribute Bonus:** Your Dexterity score increases by 1.
 **Desert Adaptation:** You are resistant to fire damage.
-**Survivalist:** You are novice with Nature, and have advantage when perofrming checks for the Search action to notice traps.
+**Survivalist:** You are novice with Nature, and have advantage when performing checks for the Search action to notice traps.
 ### Hill Dwarf

 _The hill dwarves are the most common of dwarves, often residing on hills and near human villages to trade and craft for them.
 They developed a hard dedication to the arts, and shy as a society from magic even more than the other dwarven communities._